matter-labs/zinc/zinc-book/src/05-variables-and-types/01-variables.md

 ```

 Variable shadowing can be a convenient feature, but Zinc is going to enforce
-warning-as-error development workflow, forbidding shadowing as a potentially
+warning-as-error development workflow, forbidding variable shadowing as a
-unsafe trick.
-You should use mutable variables and type suffixes if you want
+potentially unsafe trick.
+You should use mutable variables or type suffixes
-to have several variables with similar logical meaning.
+if you need several adjacent variables with similar logical meaning.

 ```rust,no_run,noplaypen
 fn test() {